harvester/docs/docs/rancher/node/rke2-cluster.md

 ### Using Harvester RKE2 Node Driver in Air Gapped Environment

-RKE2 provisioning relies on the `qemu-guest-agent` to get the IP of the virtual machine.
-However, it may not be feasible to install `qemu-guest-agent` in an air gapped environment.
+RKE2 provisioning relies on the `qemu-guest-agent` package to get the IP of the virtual machine.

+Calico and Canal require the `iptables` or `xtables-nft` package to be installed on the node.

+However, it may not be feasible to install packages in an air gapped environment.

 You can address the installation constraints with the following options:

 Option 1.
-Use a VM image with `qemu-guest-agent` installed.
+Use a VM image with required packages installed.

 Option 2.
-Configure the `cloud init` user data to enable the VMs to install `qemu-guest-agent` via an HTTP(S) proxy.
+Configure the **Show Advanced > User Data** to enable the VMs to install required packages via an HTTP(S) proxy.

 Example user data in Harvester node template:
 ```